Abhijeetkur/Video-Streaming/README.md

 I am still working on it to make its frontend good and user friendly and dynamically change resolutions, increase security of videos like netflix and many more.

+## For any queries and suggestion please write in issue

 ## API Reference
 ###  All backend api present at \spring-stream-backend\src\main\java\com\stream\app\spring_stream_backend\controllers\VideoController.java